dbt-labs/dbt-project-maturity/README.md

 In each stage listed below (and in the accompanying talk), you'll see:
 1. A theme/purpose for the life stage
 2. Features relevant to the stage (with links to the relevant dbt docs)
-3. A picture of the DAG of the exmaple project in that stage
+3. A picture of the DAG of the example project in that stage
 4. Links to slack channels on the [dbt Community Slack](https://www.getdbt.com/community/) that would be of interest!

 ### Some caveats and assumptions: